 Fabulous creations have been realized in the floral gardens and parks of the hills of the Chateau, the Chambrun park or the Espace Massena.

 The only way to get to know the real Nice is by strolling through the ochre colored streets listening to the "Nicois" speaking their own language (Nissart) and by tasting their savory cooking, One musn't miss the onion, anchovy and olive tarts called Pissaladieres, the vegetable and tuna sandwiches known as Pan Bagnat, the Salade Nicoise or the famous Ratatouille (tomatoes eggplant and zucchini squash stew).

 The main cooking ingredient is olive oil ot course, and many of the dishes are garnished with the succulent little black Nice olives called Caillette.

-Nice: a lively city of culture
+Nice: a lively city of culture in the Alpes Maritimes

 Nice is also a city of art and culture and after Paris, has the most museums in France.
 The city is animated at night as well as in the day especially in the summer with the Nice Jazz Festival held in the arena, the gardens of Cimiez, and the flower "war" on the Promenade des Anglais in which participate the prettiest women on the Cote d'Azur (French Riviera).

 Each day on the Cours Saleya there is the great flower market where one can also find fruit and vegetables in the mornings.
 Each quarter in Nice is alive with markets, boutiques and restaurants making the whole city a lively place to visit.

 The Nice Carnival